argilla-io/argilla/docs/_source/guides/llms/practical_guides/create_dataset.md

 - `values`: The rating options to answer the `RatingQuestion`.
 It can be any list of unique integers.
 It doesn't matter whether these are positive, negative, sequential or not.
 - `labels`: In `LabelQuestion` and `MultiLabelQuestion` this is a list of strings with the options for these questions.
-- `visible_labels`: In `LabelQuestion` and `MultiLabelQuestion` this is the number of questions that will be visible in the UI.
-Any labels above this number will be collapsed.
+- `visible_labels`: In `LabelQuestion` and `MultiLabelQuestion` this is the number of labels that will be visible in the UI.
+By default, the UI will show 20 labels and collapse the rest.
+Set your preferred number to change this limit or set `visible_labels=None` to show all options.

 Check out the following tabs to learn how to set up questions according to their type: